 If you’ve split your video correctly, then it should be divided into two with a white square between the two parts, as shown below.

-Take into account that the white square that’s between the two parts of your video can also be used to add transition effects by clicking on it.
+The white square between the two parts of your video can also be used to add transition effects by clicking on it.

 To have a perfect video without any unnecessary footage, it’s very likely you’ll need to combine both of the tools we’ve just seen.